 desiredReplicas = ceil[currentReplicas * (currentMetricValue / desiredMetricValue)]

-The algorithm then allows for balancing the demand for resources by Kubernetes, alongside dynamic workloads, and ensures high availability of the service provided.
+This can avoid aggressive scaling in case the underlying environments are unpredictable at their startup time.
+It then allows balancing the demand for resources by Kubernetes, together with dynamic workloads, and high availability of the service provided.

 apiVersion: autoscaling/v2